Questions to ask before booking a Tour

 1. How do I pay?

-When all the doubts have been cleared, it is time to check the various payment options – card, cash, cheque, bank transfer, PayPal, etc. Am I allowed to pay in installments or do you need a full deposit at the time of booking?
+Once all doubts have been cleared, it is time to review the various payment options, including card, cash, cheque, bank transfer, PayPal, and others.
+Am I allowed to pay in installments, or do I need to make a full deposit at the time of booking?
 Do I need to pay any taxes?
 All those questions need to be asked before signing on the dotted line.

 Too many questions?
 Maybe.
-But they are all vital to ensure that you have a safe, enjoyable, and hassle-free vacation without paying anything extra.
+However, they are all vital to ensure that you have a safe, enjoyable, and hassle-free vacation without incurring any additional costs.

 Leave a Reply